 To ensure rapid progress, each child is given regular opportunities to practise, consolidate, extend and apply their knowledge and skills in a variety of contexts.
+Any misconceptions that arise are addressed as part of the lesson or on the same day.
 Here at Cranborne we use the HfL maths Essentials Sequences as a tool for planning and teaching.
 This allows children to build strong foundations in their mathematical understanding, apply this learning within different contexts and move onto using formal methods.

-If your child is in full time education at Cranborne School (Reception class to Year 6), he or she will have been provided with a username and password for the global online maths programme, 'Mathletics'.
+If your child is in full time education at Cranborne School (Reception class to Year 6), they will have been provided with a username and password for the global online maths programme, 'Mathletics'.
 This provides your child with access to the programme from home.

 Use the Mathletics link above to make use of this excellent resource to help practise and enhance key mathematical skills in a fun and engaging way.
+This is also used for homework, additional revision and as part of lessons in class.
 If your child has lost or does not know their log-in please ask the class teacher to re-issue it.

 Primary Maths Challenge

-Each year, children in Year 5 and Year 6 take part in the Primary Maths Challenge.
-The challenge involves each of the selected children,sitting a paper of 25 questions alongside many more children nationwide.
+Children in Years 3 to 6 take part in the Primary Maths Challenge.
+The challenge involves each of the selected children, sitting a paper of 25 questions alongside many more children nationwide.

 The children take the challenge in school during a particular week in November.
 They work on a range of problems, using and applying their mathematical skills and knowledge.
 We are always incredibly proud of the children's resilience and persistence!